Budapest, Hungary

 From mind, through hand, onto paper — uninterrupted

-There is a belief in the design industry that the right sequence is in a creative process: first the idea, then the drawing.
+There is a belief in the design industry that the right sequence in a creative process starts with the idea, then the drawing.
 You need to have an idea first - this way, you know what to draw… The drawing, in this view, is a recording tool - a way of externalising what has already been decided.
 It follows thought rather than participating in it.

 This sequence might hold in practice, where we differentiate - the architect vs “drafter”.
-But it does not work when the design is process-driven.
+Maybe in small-scale offices, where one founder is working with some helpers - a setup I remember back from my internship years… But it does not work when the design is process-driven and where hand drawing is a critical part of the process.

 At the outset of any design process, the problem is not simply unsolved - it is not yet fully understood.
 To assume that ideas exist in a stable, fully formed state before expression is to misread what the early phase of design actually is.
 It is not the execution of prior thought.
 It is the construction of understanding itself.